Arts Incubator Update: Findings Announced for Feasibility Study & Public Engagement

 Q – Will the arts incubator earn revenue?
 If so, how much?

 A – Yes.
 One of Arts Council’s financial goals for this project is that this arts incubator be self-sustaining within 4-5 years of opening doors to the community.
-This means that the arts incubator would eventually operate based on revenues earned from serving the community, sponsorship and donors.
+This means that the arts incubator would eventually operate based on revenues earned from serving the community, as well as from sponsorships and donors.

 Q – What will happen with the profits/revenue earned by the arts incubator?